oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 The current support for Istio has these limitations:

-* The operator supports Istio versions 1.10 and higher, and has been tested with single and multicluster Istio installations from 1.10 up to 1.13.2.
+* The operator supports Istio versions 1.10 and later, and has been tested with single and multicluster Istio installations from 1.10 up to 1.13.2.